jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Scenes

 Make a list of other potential scenes, six to twelve of them, that could logically follow the first.
 Keep these brief and vague.
 None of them should be longer than a sentence or two.
+You're not planning a story.
+You're just trying to anticipate what directions the players might go in.

 ## Locations